• Skip to primary navigation

 VBA color Example 3.4

-Step 4: To select and apply the above-shown color code, we need to select ColorIndex function instead of Color which we used in example 1 and 2.
+Step 4: To select and apply the above-shown color code, we must select the ColorIndex function instead of Color, which we used in examples 1 and 2.

 Code: